miquelvir/lsds-2026/projects/1-hdfs/README.md

 ### [L2Q5] [15 marks] Deleting files (***)

-Use [rocketry](https://rocketry.readthedocs.io/en/stable/cookbook/fastapi.html) to report the blocks that each `datanode` has every 30 seconds to the `namenode`:
+Use [Repeated Tasks](https://rocketry.readthedocs.io/en/stable/cookbook/fastapi.html) to report the blocks that each `datanode` has every 30 seconds to the `namenode`:
 - Add an endpoint in the API of the `namenode` to receive the block reports.
 - The `namenode` must answer the request with any blocks which should be removed
 - The `datanode` should then remove all blocks that have been indicated for removal by the `namenode`.